My shopping cart

 Start by checking out our coding freebie, How to Code a Dress-Up Game in Scratch!
 If you’re ready to dive in with one of the featured programs, we have webinar orientations and training available to support you.

-As a 4th-grade elementary teacher and instructional coach, Marissa believes hands-on learning is the key to student engagement.
-Her love for literacy, STEAM and student collaboration guides her instruction and professional development sessions.
+4th grade teacher and instructional coach, Marissa believes hands-on learning is the key to student engagement.
+Her love for literacy, STEAM and collaboration guides her instruction and PD sessions.

 Arfé, B., Vardanega, T., Montuori, C., & Lavanga, M. (2019, December 11).
 Coding in primary grades boosts children’s executive functions.
 Frontiers in Psychology. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6917597/